 Faculty: Dennison, Johnson Krug (Chair), J. Olson (Program Coordinator)

-Degree Types: Bachelor of Arts or Bachelor of Science
+Degree Types: Bachelor of Science (default) or Bachelor of Arts (alternative)

 Biomechanics is a 2.6 or four-year degree program that focuses on anatomy and human movement.
 The year round campus option is a great route for those students wishing to pursue a graduate degree.